mupple/content/files/en-us/web/api/indexeddb_api/using_indexeddb/index.md

 ### Creating or updating the version of the database

-When you create a new database or increase the version number of an existing database (by specifying a higher version number than you did previously, when {{ anch("Opening a database") }}), the `onupgradeneeded` event will be triggered and an [IDBVersionChangeEvent](/en-US/docs/Web/API/IDBVersionChangeEvent) object will be passed to any `onversionchange` event handler set up on `request.result` (i.e., `db` in the example).
+When you create a new database or increase the version number of an existing database (by specifying a higher version number than you did previously, when {{ anch("Opening a database") }}), the `upgradeneeded` event will be triggered and an [IDBVersionChangeEvent](/en-US/docs/Web/API/IDBVersionChangeEvent) object will be passed to any `versionchange` event handler set up on `request.result` (i.e., `db` in the example).
 In the handler for the `upgradeneeded` event, you should create the object stores needed for this version of the database:

 ```js
 // This event is only implemented in recent browsers